stefanicjuraj/todo/README.md

 ## Storage

 Todos are stored in `~/.todo.json` in JSON format.
 The file is automatically created when you add your first todo.
+When exporting to Markdown (`todo export`), the file is saved as `todo.md`.